Conservative media at a crossroads early in Trump era

 Sean Hannity, Trump's biggest cheerleader and defender on television, is not only unapologetic in his defenses of Trump but has even embraced and propagated some of the more conspiratorial ideas to come out of Trump's White House (including the idea of a "deep state" working against Trump and the notion of mainstream media as "propaganda press.")

-On "60 Minutes" Sunday, veteran journalist Ted Koppel told Hannity he was "bad for America" because he had "attracted people who are determined that ideology is more important than facts."
+On "CBS Sunday Morning," veteran journalist Ted Koppel told Hannity he was "bad for America" because he had "attracted people who are determined that ideology is more important than facts."

 Fox News has also served as a platform for pundits and analysts whose false reports allow the president to make false claims of his own, then cite the network as evidence.
 Most infamously, Trump claimed that former President Obama had wiretapped him at Trump Tower.
 This claim, which came from Fox News analyst Andrew Napolitano, was read aloud by White House Press Secretary Sean Spicer as though it were fact.